 Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

-Cracker vs. Shallot — In-Depth Nutrition Comparison
+Crackers vs. Shallot — In-Depth Nutrition Comparison

 Compare

-• Cracker's daily need coverage for Vitamin K is 57% higher.
+• Crackers' daily need coverage for vitamin K is 57% higher.

 We used Crackers, standard snack-type, regular and Shallots, raw types in this comparison.